andrablaj/engineering-management-handbook/Andra's-Manager-README.md

 ## Values ✨
 - **People First**, as happy, informed, and productive people build awesome things.
 - When in doubt, **over-communicate**.
+- [**Own it Mentality**](https://perell.com/essay/own-it-mentality/).
+I give people lots of autonomy.
+I don’t micromanage.
+In return, I expect people to take initiative, be proactive, communicate well, and follow through on their commitments.
+So long as they have an Own It Mentality, I don’t care how much somebody works, when they work, or where they work from.
 - **Commitment**.
 We are present when we come to work.
 We give it our best.
 We choose to be here.
 - **Integrity**. *Integrity is doing the right thing, even when no one is watching.* (C. S. Lewis).
 We tell the truth to each other and ourselves.
 We see things as they are, not as we want them to be.